Fujifilm GFX 50S vs Panasonic GM1

-- More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has a higher mechanical shutter speed (4000/sec vs 500/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/4000s vs 1/500s) to freeze action.

 - Longer lasting: Can take more shots (400 versus 230) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - Faster data transfer: Supports a more advanced USB protocol (3.0 vs 2.0).

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).